Body Up Evolution Patient Lift Review and Comparison

 Patient lift construction is with thick, heavy steel frames and an electric or manual hoisting mechanism.
 Most of these medical hoists are primarily hydraulic lifts for people.
 Unfortunately, most of the existing patient lifts available for hospital and home use are large and heavy.
 Often they require several caregivers to assist the patient and to manipulate the lift through narrow doorways, hallways, and around furniture and other obstacles.
 The large size and heavy weight are often considered a burden by caregivers even though these lifting devices provide a safer way to transfer mobility patients.
 If only a smaller and more lightweight patient hoist was available, that could do the same job!

 Body Up Evolution Review

 Body Up Evolution is significantly different from existing patient lifts.
 Instead of a heavy steel frame, the Body Up uses a lightweight stainless steel frame, a durable canvass sling, and a manual crank mechanism.
-These three items combine to lift a patient from a seating position safely.
+These three items combine to lift a patient from a seated position safely.
 After lifting, it is easy to transfer to the bed to a bed, bath, or car.
 Using a simplified design, the Body Up Evolution Patient Lift is easier to use and operate.
 Most often, only one caregiver is required to assist the patient and transfer them to another furnishing.
-(See the video below to see the Body Up Evolution being used to transport a patient) Equipped with 4-caster type wheels, this transfer chair makes it easy to push thru hallways and narrow doorways.
+(See the video below to see the Body Up Evolution being used to transport a patient) Equipped with 4-caster-type wheels, this transfer chair makes it easy to push thru hallways and narrow doorways.
 Moving patients from one room to another is now much more accessible than ever before.

 The Body Up Evolution has optional accessories that make this transfer lift chair even better.
 These accessories convert the Body Up to a commode chair, shower chair, bath chair, transport chair or transfer chair.
 These accessories include stabilization straps to secure the patient to the Body Up, a comfort cushion to make transfers and sitting more comfortable and a commode cushion to make toileting even easier.
 Mobility patients are easily lifted and moved by a single caregiver.
 Join the revolution with the Body Up Evolution!